dreibh/netperfmeter/README.md

 Notes:

-* The current date (from <tt>date -u -Iseconds</tt>) is used to create a unique identifier for each run.
+* The current date (from `date -u -Iseconds`) is used to create a unique identifier for each run.
-* The parameter combination (in <tt>run</tt>) may contain special characters, e.g.&nbsp;spaces and slashes, etc. To create a usable and reasonably short directory name, it is [SHA-1](https://en.wikipedia.org/wiki/SHA-1)-hashed, to assemble a directoryName in <tt>directory</tt>.
+* The parameter combination (in `run`) may contain special characters, e.g.&nbsp;spaces and slashes, etc. To create a usable and reasonably short directory name, it is [SHA-1](https://en.wikipedia.org/wiki/SHA-1)-hashed, to assemble a directoryName in `directory`.
-* The example NetPerfMeter run could be extended by <tt>-vector=...</tt> to also write vector files.
+* The example NetPerfMeter run could be extended by `-vector=...` to also write vector files.
 However, in larger-scale measurements, vectors are often unnecessary, and their output can be very large.
 Therefore, only apply it if necessary!

-The result of the script execution is a directory <tt>experiment1</tt>, with one subdirectory <tt>run-<em>&lt;HASH&gt;</em></tt> for each NetPerfMeter run.
-Each of these subdirectories will contain the scalar files <tt>run-active.sca.bz2</tt> (active-side results) and <tt>run-passive.sca.bz2</tt> (passive-side results), with all written scalars.
+The result of the script execution is a directory `experiment1`, with one subdirectory <tt>run-<em>&lt;HASH&gt;</em></tt> for each NetPerfMeter run.
+Each of these subdirectories will contain the scalar files `run-active.sca.bz2` (active-side results) and `run-passive.sca.bz2` (passive-side results), with all written scalars.

 ### Applying CreateSummary

-Clearly, the goal is to create a summary for each scalar, i.e.&nbsp;a table with columns for each parameter setting and the resulting scalar value, i.e.&nbsp;for scalar <tt>passive.flow-ReceivedBitRate</tt>:
+Clearly, the goal is to create a summary for each scalar, i.e.&nbsp;a table with columns for each parameter setting and the resulting scalar value, i.e.&nbsp;for scalar `passive.flow-ReceivedBitRate`:

 <table summary="Summary Example">
  <tr>